voxel51/fiftyone-teams-app-deploy/helm/README.md

 ## Upgrade Process Recommendations

-The FiftyOne Teams 0.8.8 Database (version `0.16.6`) is forward-compatible with the FiftyOne Teams 0.10.0 Client (database version `0.18.0`).
+The FiftyOne Teams 0.11.0 Client (database version `0.19.0`) is _NOT_ backwards-compatible with any FiftyOne Teams Database Version.
+Upgrading the Web server will require upgrading `fiftyone` SDK versions.
 Voxel51 recommends the following upgrade process:

-1. Ensure all Python clients set `FIFTYONE_DATABASE_ADMIN=false`
+1. Update your `values.yaml` to include an `encryptionKey` secret
-1. Upgrade FiftyOne Teams Python clients to FiftyOne Teams 0.10.0
+1. Upgrade to FiftyOne Teams v1.1.0 with `FIFTYONE_DATABASE_ADMIN=true` (this is the default in the Helm chart for this release).
-1. Upgrade your FiftyOne Teams Kubernetes deploy to Helm version v0.3.0
+1. Upgrade your `fiftyone` SDKs to version 0.11.0 (`pip install -U --index-url https://${TOKEN}@pypi.fiftyone.ai fiftyone==0.11.0`)
-1. Have an admin set `FIFTYONE_DATABASE_ADMIN=true` in their local Python client
-1. Have the admin run `fiftyone migrate --all` to upgrade all datasets
-1. Use `fiftyone migrate --info` to ensure that all datasets are now at version `0.18.0`
+1. Use `fiftyone migrate --info` to ensure that all datasets are now at version `0.19.0`

 ---